 The Drunkometer relied on the suspected drunk driver blowing into a balloon and filling it with air.
-The on scene officer would then attach the balloon to a hose that was connected to a device with potassium permanganate and sulfuric acid inside.
+The officer would then attach the balloon to a hose connected to a device with potassium permanganate and sulfuric acid inside.
 When these substances mixed on their own they created a purple liquid.
 Add in trace amounts of alcohol, such as that from the breath of a drunk person who had recently blown into said balloon, the liquid would turn yellow.
 The faster the change in color, the drunker the person.
 That’s science at its finest.